design, model, present, analyze, realize...

 A new Wishlist forum has been added on the Rhino 5 community site to help manage the ongoing wishlist discussions.

-We are committed to developing a real OS X version Rhino.
-It is an ongoing process.
 We need feedback from both expert and novice Rhino users.
 We are willing to spend whatever time and effort it takes to get it right, but we need you to tell us what is wrong.
-During development, pre-release Rhino OS X is free to anyone willing to provide feedback.
+During development, pre-release Rhino for Mac is free to anyone willing to provide feedback.
 Details...